CrystalTechSAS/jcrystal_documentation/getting_started/creating_project.md

-# Creating a new application
+# Creating a new project

 ## Before you begin